trebabcock/teamhub/README.md

 # Teamhub

 Teamhub is (or will be) a place for teams to collaborate and share ideas.
+This is absolutely still a work in progress.
+There's still a ways to go before I have an MVP.

+Fair warning, the code is kind of a mess right now.
+I have some things hardcoded that shouldn't be, but that's a because some necessary features aren't implemented yet.
+This is not meant to be built and tested, unless you're wanting to contribute.

 # Features